El Umbral

 For women, especially women at midlife, this can feel revolutionary.
 Carol Gilligan (1982), in her foundational work on women’s psychological development, described how women often define themselves through relationships, through care for others, through responsiveness to needs that are rarely their own.
 To step away from those relationships, even temporarily, can feel like abandonment, like selfishness, like a betrayal of everything we were taught to value.

 I think about my mother in Lethbridge, 80 years old, navigating widowhood in the house that still holds her husband’s absence.
-I think about the colleagues covering my responsibilities while I am away.
-I think about all the ways I have been trained to feel guilty for taking space, for claiming time, for prioritizing my own restoration.
+I think about the colleagues who will cover my responsibilities while I am away.
+I think about all the ways I have been trained to feel guilty for taking up space, claiming time, and prioritising my own restoration.
 And then I think about what Audre Lorde (1988) wrote, that caring for myself is an act of political warfare, a refusal to participate in my own depletion.

 Descansar es un acto de valentía.